RyotaMitaraiWeb/Flashcards-Service/README.md

 To edit a deck, send a PUT request to ``/decks/{id}`` and attach the creator's JWT to the ``Authorization`` header with the same JSON format as for POST requests to ``/decks``.
 The server will respond with 204 for a successful edit or an ``HttpFormattedException``-based JSON and status code of 401, 403, or 404, depending on the type of error.

 **Note:** this does not delete any previous flashcards.
 Rather, the deck's version is incremented and the flashcards in the submission are marked with the new version.
 Flashcards with older versions are not retrieved in GET requests.

+#### Sorting / paginating a list of decks
+For all requests that are responded with an array of decks, you can send query parameters to control the pagination and the way the decks are sorted.

+* To control the pagination, attach the query parameter ``page`` with a positive number.
+The current amount of decks per page is six.
+If the page is non-positive, non-numeric, or entirely missing, the server will default to page 1.
+* To sort the decks, attach the queries ``sortBy`` with a valid category and ``order`` with ``asc`` or ``desc`` as values.
+The default configuration (in case those are missing or invalid) are ``title`` and ``asc``, respectively
+* * Currently, you can only sort by the decks' titles.

 ### Bookmarks
 This module handles users' saved decks